learn-co-curriculum/traversing-nested-objects/README.md

 name because it looks at the siblings of an object (the elements that are on the same level) before looking at the children (the elements that are one or more levels down).

-## Find an Element in a Nested Array

 ### A Challenge, Should You Choose to Accept It